Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Dynamical Mean-Field Theory For Markovian Bosons

 where $\mathcal{L}$ is the local part of the Lindbladian and the feedback from the neighboring sites is carried by $\bold{\Phi}(t)=\tr [ \bold{b} \rho (t) ]$.
 This corresponds to a factorized Gutzwiller-like ansatz for the lattice many body density matrix

 where $i$ is the site index and $\rho_i(t)\equiv \rho(t)$ because of translational invariance.
 In other words we have explicitly shown that, as for equilibrium or closed systems~\cite{AndersEtAlPRL10,strandWernerPRX2015} also for driven-dissipative lattice systems the infinite connectivity limit of bosons coincides with Gutzwiller mean-field theory.
-We note that when $\bold{\Phi} = 0 $, this mean-field describes completely uncoupled sites, while Open-DMFT ($z<\infty$) captures the feedback from neighboring sites through the self-consistent bath $\bold{\Delta}$.
-In the following section we are going to add some physical intuition on how the Open-DMFT action \eqref{eqn:S_eff} describes the effect of neighboring sites through a fictitious non-Markovian dissipation.
+We note that when $\bold{\Phi} = 0 $, this mean-field describes completely uncoupled sites, while DMFT ($z<\infty$) captures the feedback from neighboring sites through the self-consistent bath $\bold{\Delta}$.
+In the following section we are going to add some physical intuition on how the DMFT action \eqref{eqn:S_eff} describes the effect of neighboring sites through a fictitious non-Markovian bath.